Brawn Over Brains

-Upon pressing the start button, one thing that I’ve always loved about Hyundai’s R series engine is its supreme refinement.
+Upon pressing the start button, one thing that I’ve always loved about Hyundai’s R series diesel engine is its supreme refinement.
 It’s a far cry from the diesel engines equipped in most, if not all PPVs.
-Especially inside, barely a rattle nor a clatter pierces through the cabin.
-This diesel engine is certainly up there with the diesel engines from Volkswagen Group and Peugeot in terms of refinement, which is why I am always excited whenever I’m handed over to the keys of a diesel SUV from Hyundai.
+Especially inside, there’s barely a rattle nor a clatter piercing through the cabin.
+This diesel engine is certainly up there with the diesel engines from Volkswagen Group and Peugeot in terms of refinement, which is why I am always excited whenever I’m handed over the keys of a diesel SUV from Hyundai.

 There’s more good news, too.
 As you go into the city, the diesel engine performs admirably.
-With its peak torque in the low RPM ranges, it’s very easy to dart in and out of traffic, without revving the engine too hard.
+With its peak torque in the low RPM ranges, it’s very easy to dart in and out of traffic without revving the engine too hard.
 The 6-speed automatic also does a good job of slushing gears to keep the engine in its sweet spot.
 As a result, fuel economy is excellent, managing 8.4 km/l in gridlock traffic around Makati.

 As the roads clear up upon entering SLEX, the potent R-eVGT diesel engine delivers power like a locomotive.
 It simply feels like spanking you in the butt when you put the pedal to the metal.
 There’s a hint of turbo lag as you bury the throttle, but once the boost is there, there’s simply no stopping this machine from pulling ahead.
-It makes highway merging so much fun as I enjoy seeing slower vehicles and trucks merely become a speck in my rear view.
+It makes highway merging so much fun as I enjoy seeing slower vehicles and trucks merely become a speck in my rearview mirror.
 The 6-speed automatic doesn’t have paddle shifters, but it doesn’t need to, as it shifts into the correct gear most of the time.
-Even if it doesn’t shift into the right gear, the Tucson still manages to overtake excellently, since the engine has so much torque anyway in such a low RPM range.
-Even under hard acceleration, the engine barely creates a ruckus inside, and even in the high RPM ranges, the engine doesn’t feel or sound coarse like many other diesel engines.
+Even if it doesn’t shift into the right gear, the Tucson still manages to overtake excellently, since the engine has so much torque anyway in such a wide RPM range.
+Even under hard acceleration, the engine barely creates a ruckus inside.
+And even in the high RPM ranges, the engine doesn’t feel or sound coarse like many other diesel engines.
 This 2.0-liter R series CRDI engine is clearly one of my most favorite diesel engines, ever.

 Even at high speeds, the Tucson remains quiet and refined.
-This crossover is one of the most rigid and solidly built crossovers I’ve driven.
+This crossover is one of the most rigid and solidly built crossovers I’ve ever driven.
 There’s very little, if any, road and wind noise that comes into the cabin.
 Combined with its plush suspension, the Tucson is one of the nicest crossovers to drive long distances.
 It also helps that the seats are supportive and reduce driver fatigue even after driving for hours.

 Putting things into Sport mode makes the Tucson feel like handling a horse with sriracha sauce stuck into its butt.
-It certainly makes things exciting, but it isn’t necessarily needed, as it makes the throttle and automatic transmission a bit poky in normal driving situations.
+It certainly makes things exciting, but it isn’t necessarily needed as it makes the throttle and automatic transmission a bit poky in normal driving situations.
 What I find surprisingly Sporty though is its handling.
 I’m genuinely surprised by how well the suspension keeps the Tucson’s body movements flat throughout the corners, without any sacrifice in ride comfort.
 Darting in and out of corners is further made fun by its potent diesel engine, though its powerful torque also means that the Tucson is very prone to torque steer.
 You know, that tugging sensation you feel in the steering when you bury the throttle while it’s turned.
-Though the steering is devoid of any feedback, and can be initially slow to react, its accuracy and heftier feel compared to rivals is something I appreciate.
+Though the steering is devoid of any feedback, and can be initially slow to react.
+However, its accuracy and heftier feel compared to rivals is something I appreciate.